benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M2.png)

-- LRM2 appears below a relationship / path.
+- M2 appears below a query-start / relationship / path.
 The relationship / path may be wrapped by an 'L'.
+- M2 may appear directly before a quantifier
 - _n_ is a positive integer
-- LRM2 may appear directly before a quantifier.
-If followed by an R-combiner - '→' is the entity directly right of the R-combiner.
-Otherwise - '→' is not defined
+- _per {et, et, ...}_ - a optional list [1] of blue/logical/red entities right of the filter
+- if '←' : '←' should be defined, and should be a blue/logical/red entity
 - if '→' : '→' should be defined, and should be a blue/logical/red entity
-- if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity
+- if _'pair'_ : both '←' and '→' should be defined and be a blue/logical/red entity

+If list [1] is not given:

+This filter will limit the assignments to the entity on its left ('←') / to the entity on its right ('→') or to the combination of both  - to the _n_ assignments / assignment combinations with the smallest / largest number of relationships / paths on its top.

+If list [1] is given:

-For each assignment to the entity on its left (←), this filter will limit the assignments to the '→' / _et_ entity - to the _n_ assignments with the smallest / largest number of relationships / paths on its top.
+For each assignment combination to entities [1] - This filter will limit the assignments to the entity on its left ('←') / to the entity on its right ('→') or to the combination of both  - to the _n_ assignments / assignment combinations with the smallest / largest number of relationships / paths on its top.

 _**Q195:** Any dragon owned by Brandon Stark, and the 3 dragons it froze the largest number of times_